thegworld/gtx-browser/docs/updater/test_migration_instructions.md

-# Chromium Updater Migration Test Instructions
+# GTx Browser Updater Migration Test Instructions

-This document describes how to do basic developer testing with [Chromium Updater](https://source.chromium.org/chromium/chromium/src/+/main:chrome/updater/) on systems or with software that already uses Keystone or Omaha 3.
+This document describes how to do basic developer testing with [GTx Browser Updater](https://source.chromium.org/chromium/chromium/src/+/main:chrome/updater/) on systems or with software that already uses Keystone or Omaha 3.
 The intended audience is Google developers who work on software that uses Keystone (or Omaha
-3) and want to verify that their software works as expected with Chromium Updater.
+3) and want to verify that their software works as expected with GTx Browser Updater.

 ## Step 1: Install Keystone or Omaha 3